 Time sure does fly when running your own business, doesn’t it?
 When the time comes for a 6 month review of our progress, it can be nerve wracking.
 Have we hit the targets we set for ourselves?
 Has the business grown in the way we’d hoped?
 It’s a lot to unpack.

 At the start of the year, I shared a post outlining 11 marketing ideas to help you plan for the next 6 months in your business.
 This post is a companion to that list, with some helpful tips on analysing your progress, and deciding what comes next.

 Before we start, I want you to remember – a 6 month review isn’t about beating yourself up for missed targets.
 It’s an opportunity to regroup, pat yourself on the back for what went well, and make necessary changes to take things in a positive direction!

 The Bottom Line – Reviewing the Numbers

-Okay – let’s get this out of the way first.
-The bottom line, however scary it might be, is this.
+Okay – let’s get this out of the way first: The bottom line, however scary it might be.
 How are the numbers?